mannyjop/testrepo-2/README.md

-# test-repo
+# MSmith 6306-402 test-repo
-Test repository for courses
+Test repository for Doing Data Science 6306-402

-This file contains the overall class data science profile as of August 25, 2015.
+This repo acts as a test repo for learning git commands and utilizing github as a version control and file sharing system.